-IEA will have an active presence at vCIES 2021 hosting two workshops on Sunday 25th April and a special presentation on Thursday 29th April 2021.
+IEA had an active presence at vCIES 2021 hosting two workshops on Sunday 25th April and a special presentation on Thursday 29th April 2021.

-Workshop 1 will be a joint IEA/AIR workshop on ‘Comparative and International Education Research Made Easy Using Free Online Data Platforms and Tools’ on Sunday 25 April 2021 from 07:00pm - 10:00 pm (CET).
+Workshop 1 was a joint IEA/AIR workshop on ‘Comparative and International Education Research Made Easy Using Free Online Data Platforms and Tools’ on Sunday 25 April 2021 from 07:00 pm - 10:00 pm (CEST).

-Workshop requirements: some knowledge about quantitative research methods is helpful but not necessary.
+Workshop requirements: some knowledge about quantitative research methods was helpful but not necessary.
 For content - related questions contact email@example.com

-Workshop 2 will be on 'How well are students prepared for life in the digital age?
-Analyzing international data from 13 countries (including the U.S.) from IEA's ICILS 2018 study', and held from 07:00 - 10:00 pm (CET).
+Workshop 2 was on 'How well are students prepared for life in the digital age?
+Analyzing international data from 13 countries (including the U.S.) from IEA's ICILS 2018 study', and held from 07:00 - 10:00 pm (CEST).

-The workshop will explore how secondary analysis of ICILS 2018 data could provide further insights for policy and practice.
-It will inlcude an overview of ICILS, covering its background, conceptual framework and design.
-It will present some key findings from the 2018 data collection, as well as examples of secondary research conducted with ICILS 2013 data.
-Group work and presentations by the participants will complement lectures by the workshop instructors.
+The workshop explored how secondary analysis of ICILS 2018 data could provide further insights for policy and practice.
+It included an overview of ICILS, covering its background, conceptual framework and design.
+It presented some key findings from the 2018 data collection, as well as examples of secondary research conducted with ICILS 2013 data.
+Group work and presentations by the participants complemented lectures by the workshop instructors.

-On Tuesday 29th April (from 5:00 - 6:30 pm, CET), Falk Brese and Nadine Twele (former IEA colleague) will present a paper on 'Teaching and learning during the “new normal” in education.
+On Thursday 29 April from 5:00 - 6:30 pm, CEST, Falk Brese and Nadine Twele (former IEA colleague) presented a paper on 'Teaching and learning during the “new normal” in education.
 Baseline indicators for remote learning from TIMSS 2019'.